What is patella stabilization?

 Patella stabilization is vital to ensuring that the knee joint continues to function properly and leaves you mobile and pain free.
 If you are in any way concerned that your knee is not stable, it is important to talk to your doctor.
 To diagnose your condition, your doctor will start by asking a series of questions about your activity and symptoms, as well as perform a physical exam.
 To determine the appropriate treatment, the following techniques will be used:

 In some cases, the risk to the knee may be more serious and require surgical treatment.
-The aim of any patella stabilization procedure is to properly attach the ligaments to the kneecap and keep them from moving around during activity.
-Most patella stabilization procedures are done using one of the following techniques:
+Most surgical patella stabilization procedures are done using one of the following techniques:

-- Lateral release – This is another arthroscopic procedure, which means that it involves only a small incision of approximately two inches.
+- Lateral release—This is another arthroscopic procedure, which means that it involves only a small incision of approximately 2 inches.
 It is done by releasing the ligaments around the knee, allowing the knee to sit in the socket better and making it more stable all around.
-This is a unique procedure and should be performed only in certain situations, as determined by an orthopaedist.
+This is a unique procedure and should be performed only in certain situations, as determined by an orthopedist.